A Guide to Union Membership Management and Retention: 7 Tips

 This way, every new hire will have a similar experience with the same materials.
 After a few months of employing this strategy, you’ll also be able to assess its success rate based on new member retention and engagement rates.

 If you can, try to set up a meeting with new hires during their orientation period.
-This way, they will be aware of your union’s work and its benefits right from the start.
+That way, they will be aware of your union’s work and its benefits right from the start.

-Whether you’re focusing on acquiring or retaining your current union members, emphasizing membership benefits is always the way to go.
+Whether you’re focusing on acquiring new members or retaining your current ones, emphasizing membership benefits is always the way to go.
 After all, your union exists to help workers achieve better compensation, benefits, and working conditions, so always put these advantages at the forefront of your messaging.

 In marketing materials and other membership communications, explain the main services you offer, including but not limited to: